-Take to the floor with these brightly coloured tiles if you're looking for a fresh, welcoming look in your kitchen, bathroom or hallway.
+Take to the floor with these patterned floor tiles if you're looking for a fresh, welcoming look in your kitchen, bathroom or hallway.
 Whether porcelain, ceramic, or encaustic, patterned tiles instantly add character and texture to a space, and are easy to clean.

 Before you get started, it's important to make sure that you know how to choose floor tiles, as there are several factors you'll need to consider.

 Once you've figured out what type of floor tiles you need, decide on the style you want.
 Whether you're recreating an authentic, Victorian-inspired look or aiming for something more contemporary, there's something to suit every style of interior in our gallery of floor tile designs.

 Perfect for a more contemporary setting and allowing plenty of scope for creativity in how you arrange the porcelain tiles, Moon Deco Pink by Realonda comes in 10 striking designs with four patterned and two plain colours, from around £16 per m2, from Tile Expert.

 In on-trend shades of grey, cream and black, but with style references rooted in ancient heraldry and fleur de lis designs, the Florence Décor 7/7 collection of patterned porcelain tiles comes in four base colours and seven decor designs.
 The designs can be used alone or combined to great effect.
 Priced at £59.49 per m2 from Mandarin Stone and suitable for walls and floors.

 The mesmerising geometric patterns in Original Style’s Lewtrenchard Denim and Dark Grey porcelain tiles will look equally good in a kitchen, bathroom or hallway.
 The tiles from the Odyssey Grande collection cost £79.95 per m2.

 4. Opt for an antiqued finish in period properties